ChristianPick/NETN-COM/NETN-COM.md

 ## Purpose
 The purpose of the NETN COM module is to provide a standard way to exchange data related to Communication Networks and Physical Networks.
 The main objective is to provide a generic model that represents the status of connections in a communication network and links in a physical network.
+The Communication Networks can be set up to use radios, ethernet, satellite communication or laser based links, transmitting from point to point or routing through the network.

 ## Introduction
 The NETN-COM module distinguishes between three layers of networks.